JuliaHEP/JetReconstruction.jl/README.md

 ## Plotting
 ![illustration](img/illustration.jpeg)

-To visualise the clustered jets as a 3d bar plot (see illustration above) we now use `CairoMakie.jl`.
-Use the `jetsplot` function.
-See its documentation for more.
+To visualise the clustered jets as a 3d bar plot (see illustration above) we now use `Makie.jl`.
+See the `jetsplot` function and its documentation for more.